drmayao/academic-kickstart/content/home/experience.md

     location = "Columbus, Ohio"
     date_start = "2014-08-19"
     date_end = "2018-06-30"
-    description = """Graduate student at Department of Mechanical and Aerospace Engineering"""
+    description = """Ph.D. student at Department of Mechanical and Aerospace Engineering

+                  Guest Lecturer of ME3260 System Dynamics and Vibrations, Fall 2017

+                  Instructor of College of Engineering, Diversity, Outreach and Inclusion Office, Women in Engineering and Minority Engineering Program"""

     [[experience]]
       title = "Electrical Engineer"